-Every year nonprofits process millions of donations.
-Is your nonprofit managing donations in a way that will benefit your organization?
+Every year, nonprofits process millions of donations, raising the question: Is your nonprofit effectively managing donations to benefit your organization?

 What is Donation Management?

-Donation management is the process of how you record donations and donor data.
-From there it is how you use that data to maintain relationships with your donors.
+Donation management involves recording donations and donor data and utilizing this information to maintain strong donor relationships.
 The first step in donation management is to decide what you want to track and where you will store that data.
 From there, a good donation management strategy will involve how you use that data to foster relationships with your donors.
-The more donor data you collect, the more strategic you can be with your fundraising.
+The more relevant donor data you collect, the more strategic you can be with your fundraising.
 Donation management also involves thanking the donors and sending appeal letters.

 Why is Donation Management Important for Nonprofits?